cinnyapp/cinny/README.md

 You can serve the application with a webserver of your choosing by simply copying `dist/` directory to the webroot.

 ### Building from source
+> We recommend using a version manager as versions change very quickly.
+You will likely need to switch between multiple Node.js versions based on the needs of different projects you're working on.
+[NVM on windows](https://github.com/coreybutler/nvm-windows#installation--upgrades) on Windows and [nvm](https://github.com/nvm-sh/nvm) on Linux/macOS are pretty good choices.
+Also recommended nodejs version is 16.15.0 LTS.

 Execute the following commands to compile the app from its source code: